Sawangg/heraUI/README.md

 # HeraUI

-This is UI library (currently in alpha) created on top of react-aria-components and TailwindCSS.
+This is a UI library (currently in alpha) created on top of react-aria-components and TailwindCSS.

 ## Usage